 The UC Davis MIND Institute is dedicated to providing education outreach to parents, patients, educators, and the community.
 We also offer innovative research, training seminars, lecture, and interdisciplinary training for students, researchers, and clinicians.

-The UC Davis MIND Institute’s Distinguished Lecturer Series is now in its 15th season of public lectures by nationally and internationally-recognized researchers in neurodevelopmental disorders.
-These monthly presentations (October - June) are intended for both specialists and community members.
+The UC Davis MIND Institute’s Distinguished Lecturer Series are public lectures by nationally and internationally-recognized researchers in neurodevelopmental disabilities.
+These monthly presentations (October - May) are intended for both specialists and community members.
 All lectures are free and open to the public and no reservations are necessary.
-For more information about the Distinguished Lecturer Series, call 916-703-0237.

 Leading researchers and clinicians from the UC Davis MIND Institute will present current research and new treatment findings.
 The presentations will give our community a better perspective on the scope of research being conducted at the MIND Institute, the outcomes of this research, and ways they may support these efforts.